 - 3.8 This busy arterial road runs north-south along the eastern boundary of the conservation area, linking Streatham and its surroundings to central London.
 Only the western side is included, between Crescent Lane and Clapham Park Road.
 Here the boundary is drawn to exclude a post-war school, two inter-war blocks of flats and a late-20th-century housing development.
-The road is wide and with generous setbacks there is no sense of enclosure; this is exacerbated by the noise and speed of through traffic. - 3.9 Infill and change has eroded the road's historic rhythm of detached villas.
+The road is wide and with generous setbacks. - 3.9 Infill and change has eroded the road's historic rhythm of detached villas.
 However, several villas that originally fronted the road remain, a number of which are statutory listed, offering an important glimpse into the area's historical development and former character.
 These are grand, in stucco and brick, widely spaced on ample plots and set well back from the road with large gardens.
 An excess of hard paving has unfortunately eroded their setting in some cases. - 3.10 Substantial mature trees are very valuable in this road, the surviving greenery in gardens is important.
 Views between the houses suggest the generosity of the original plot sizes, with each house originally standing in isolation in its own grounds.